neuroinformatics-unit/datashuttle/joss-paper/paper.md

 # Future Directions

 Datashuttle will continue to evolve alongside the NeuroBlueprint specification, implementing upcoming extensions as they emerge.
 While Datashuttle does not currently support a metadata standard, this will be a key focus for future development to enable improved validation and automation.
-Datashuttle is currently being extended to natively support Google Drive and Amazon Web Services (S3 Bucket), which are often used by laboratories for central data storage.

 Currently, NeuroBlueprint is designed for experiments in which subjects go through the experimental procedures individually.
 However multi-animal experiments investigating social behaviours, in which animals interact during experimental sessions, are a growing area of neuroscience research.
 Future updates to both NeuroBlueprint and datashuttle will aim to support this use case.